Segment Anything with Robust Uncertainty-Accuracy Correlation¶

 Overall Architecture¶

-RUAC replaces the deterministic mask decoder of SAM2 with a Bayesian Mask Decoder (UE) and attaches two attackers: Style Adversarial Network \(\psi_s\) and Deformation Adversarial Network \(\psi_d\).
-These are trained end-to-end with the segmentation model via a Gradient Reversal Layer (GRL) in a min-max fashion.
-Each iteration includes both clean and adversarial forward passes: the clean path preserves in-domain performance, while the adversarial path pushes the model to the edge of calibration failure and then retrains it.
-During inference, all attackers are discarded, and only UE is used, so deployment cost is just a lightweight Bayesian head added to SAM2.
+RUAC replaces the deterministic mask decoder of SAM2 with a Bayesian Mask Decoder (UE); simultaneously, two attackers are attached: a Style Adversarial Network \(\psi_s\) and a Deformation Adversarial Network \(\psi_d\), trained via end-to-end min-max optimization with the segmentation model using a Gradient Reversal Layer (GRL).
+Each iteration includes both clean and adversarial forward passes: the clean pass maintains in-domain performance, while the adversarial pass pushes the model to the edge of calibration failure and retrains it.
+At inference, the attackers are discarded, and only the UE is run, making the deployment cost equivalent to adding a lightweight Bayesian head to SAM2.

 Key Designs¶